Root Film: Development

 The game is generally considered a sequel or successor to the Root Letter visual novel, grouped together by what is called the Kadokawa Games Mystery series moniker.
 The two game's stories are unrelated and unconnected, but share thematic similarities, and many voice actors, to give a feeling of a running series.
 Sequel ideas for Root Letter were being considered as early as late 2016.
 The game's existence as a formal project was known as early as October 2018, when it was announced under its tentative name Root Letter 2.
 The game was formally revealed and announced under its official name, Root Film, a year later in October 2019.

 The game was originally scheduled for release on April 23, 2020 in Japan, but received a short delay to July 30, 2020.
 The game was announced for an English localization in September 2020, with an intended Q1 2021 release date, later solidified down to March 19, 2021.
-A limited edition version of the game was also announced for its Western release, which includes a 100 page art booklet packaged with the physical copy of the game.
+A limited-edition version of the game was also announced for its Western release, which includes a 100 page art booklet packaged with the physical copy of the game.

 Reception

+Critical response

+The PlayStation 4 and Nintendo Switch versions of Root Film both received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 71% of critics.
+In Japan, four critics from Famitsu gave Root Film a total score of 32 out of 40, with each critic awarding the game an 8 out of 10.